KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 3. Path of your CasADi folder
 4. Path of the directory of MuscleRedundancySolver.
 5. A name to your analysis in Misc.AnalysisID
+6. Path of the data folders in Misc.DataPath

 **Optional inputs:**
 All the optional inputs are described on the https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver page and can be changed in the ParameterEstimation.m file.